 Invest in Social Media

 Even if you don’t directly pick up any work through social media, is a great way to network and increase your branding.
 Most people are on social media these days, and it is well worth investing in.
 You are a business, and most businesses are on social media, so it is important to have a presence.
 A social media presence shows professionalism and it reflects how much you value your business.
 The purpose of digital marketing is to be remembered by a potential hirer looking for someone like you.
 The best posts are those that connect with and add value to your target audience.

 There is a lot of power in networking, especially when you’re looking for work.
 Many businesses are on hold now and recruitment levels are low, but by investing in networking now, it will pay off when life goes back to some normality.
 This is a good time to reconnecting with your network, including companies who hire contractors, previous colleagues etc, and LinkedIn is the best tool for this purpose.
 Make sure your profile is up-to-date and that you have plenty of recommendations which reflect the value you can offer any business.

 Build Intellectual Property

-Coronavirus epidemic is concerning, especially for contractors who are out of work, but by making good use of your time by building your brand, you will come out the other end in a great position, and ready to find your next contract.
+The Coronavirus epidemic is concerning, especially for contractors who are out of work.
+But by making good use of your time by building your brand, you will come out the other end in a great position, successfully handle Covid-19 as a contractor and ready to find your next contract.